galastrostats/ModelFittingTutorial/fitting_parameters_tutorial.md

 by Katie Eckert (adapted from tutorials by Sheila Kannappan & Amy Oldenberg), June 24, 2015.
 Last updated Rohan Isaac Sep 2016

-This respository contains python codes (paramfit1.py and paramfit2.py) that contain partial answers for you to fill out.
+This respository contains python codes (paramfit1.py and paramfit2.py) that contain partial answers for you to finish.
 Two additional activities are codes to write on your own.
-Solutions are also available for all of the activities (with the extension .sln).
+Solutions are also available for all of the activities (with the extension .sln) but do not look at them until you try them on your own.

 **Why do we fit models to our data?**